golemfactory/golem-docs/src/pages/docs/templates/tutorial-template.md

 Before running make sure:
  remember the readers about the prerequisites:
   What services should be running
-  What what created so far
+  What has been created so far

 ## Summary

-In this tutorial, the reader wha he has done and what he achieved:
+In this tutorial, the reader what he has done and what he achieved:

 - Explain the aim of the tutorial
 - Tell a little about the structure